 Thinking about working in the real estate industry in Victoria?

-Current requirements: 3 units of learning from Certificate IV in Property Services Real Estate CPP40307
+New educational requirements: 18 units of learning from Certificate IV in Real Estate Practice CPP41419

-Proposed education changes: 18 units of learning from Certificate IV in Real Estate Practice CPP41419
+Still accepted up until October 2025: 3 units of learning from Certificate IV in Property Services Real Estate CPP40307

-- If you enrol into the current Agent’s Representative course before October 23rd, 2020 you have up until September 2021 to complete the course and use this educational outcome to gain employment as an Agent Representative until October 2025.
+If you enrol into the current 3 unit CPP40307 Agent’s Representative course you have up until 1st of September 2021 to complete the course and use this educational outcome to gain employment as an Agent Representative until October 2025.

-We advise students who are thinking about becoming an Agent’s Representative to enrol into our 3 unit course before the 23rd of October 2020.
-We’re offering over 50% off our Agent’s Representative course which will end on the 23rd of October 2020.
-Please click here for more info or to enrol now.
+We advise students who are thinking about becoming an Agent’s Representative to enrol into our 3 unit course before August 2021 (final date of enrolment to be confirmed).

 Potential negative impacts are: